-U.S. regular, full-time employees are eligible to participate in the Professional Diversity Network Inc. 401(k) Plan, which is a qualified defined contribution plan under section 401(k) of the Internal Revenue Service Code.
-Under the Professional Diversity Networks Inc. 401(k) Plan, employees are eligible to participate after meeting eligibility requirements and employees are always fully vested in their own contributions.
-The Company currently did not make any matching contributions during the year ended December 31, 2020, but effective on January 1 2021, the Company has elected to match up to 4% of eligible employee contributions.
+U.S. regular, full-time employees are eligible to participate in the Professional Diversity Network Inc. 401(k) Plan ("PDN Plan"), which is a qualified defined contribution plan under section 401(k) of the Internal Revenue Service Code.
+Under the PDN Plan, employees are eligible to participate after meeting eligibility requirements and employees are always fully vested in their own contributions.
+Effective January 1, 2021, the Company has elected to match up to 5% of eligible employee contributions.
+The contribution expense for the PDN Plan was approximately \$82,000 and \$74,000 for the years ended December 31, 2022, and 2021, respectively.